Nhowmitha-suresh/Advanced-DevSecOps-CI-CD-Serverless-Lambda-Deployment-with-PoLP-Integration-Testing/README.md

 Notes about deployment behavior

 - The `main` workflow (runs on `push` to `main`) builds, lints, tests, packages a zip artifact, deploys to the `serverless-ci-cd-api-staging` Lambda (create or update), ensures a public Lambda Function URL exists, and then runs integration tests against that URL.

+Serverless license configuration

+- A placeholder `.serverlessrc` file is included at the repository root.
+It contains a placeholder license key.
+- For CI/CD you should set the repository secret `SLS_LICENSE_KEY` to your real Serverless Framework license key.
+The workflows will write `~/.serverlessrc` automatically from that secret before running `serverless` commands.
 - The `promote` workflow triggers on new semantic Git tags like `v1.2.3`.
 It runs the packaging steps again in the tag context and deploys to `serverless-ci-cd-api-prod` in the `production` environment (which can enforce manual approvals).
 - For security, the workflows use `aws-actions/configure-aws-credentials@v2` and rely on the narrowed IAM policy for the deploy user.
 For first-time creation of a Lambda, you must provide a Lambda execution role ARN via the `LAMBDA_STAGING_ROLE_ARN` or `LAMBDA_PRODUCTION_ROLE_ARN` secrets.